 There’s early excitement for the iPhone 9, so here’s what we already know about the iPhone 9 release date, specs, features, price and more.

 Apple’s yearly iPhone release cycle means that fans are always looking for the next big thing.
-The latest iPhone may still be hot off the production line, but Apple is almost certainly hard at work on a new model.
+The latest iPhone may still be fairly hot off the production line, but Apple is almost certainly hard at work on a new model.

 While there’s very little in the way of definitive leaks thus far, it’s still easy enough to guess at what’ll be coming.